 The Smith Gamelan is a performance group dedicated to the study of Central Javanese gamelan, one of the great musical traditions of Indonesia.
 The group was founded in 1995 as a way to introduce Five College students to this unique musical tradition and it is directed by Margaret Sarkissian, professor of music, and Sumarsam, a master of the Javanese music tradition and adjunct professor of music at Wesleyan University.
 The group meets once a week during the school year and presents a performance at the end of each semester.

 Since 1885, thousands of Smith students have gathered to form an extraordinary community of singers.
 From Sage Hall, with its lovely Sweeney Concert Hall, to John M. Greene Hall, the sounds of united voices can be heard.
 An astonishing tradition is carried on, and lifelong friendships are formed.
-Jonathan Hirsh is director of orchestral and choral activities; Amanda Huntleigh is assistant director of choral activities.
+Jonathan Hirsh is director of orchestral and choral activities; Sarah Paquet is assistant director of choral activities.

 “I met my best friends during my first weeks in the Smith College Chorus.
 The group gave me an immediate sense of home and belonging in college.”